A self-consistent dynamical model of the Milky Way disc adjusted to Gaia data: Data selection

-where $\mu_{l*}$ refers to $\mu_{l}\times cos(b)$. $\varpi$ is the parallax in milli-arcsecond and $\mu_l$ and $\mu_b$ the proper motions in Galactic coordinates in milli-arcsecond per year.
-With the value of the constant used (4.74) the transverse velocities are in \kms.
+where $\mu_{l*}$ refers to $\mu_{l}\times cos(b)$. $\varpi$ is the parallax in milliarcseconds and $\mu_l$ and $\mu_b$ are the proper motions in Galactic coordinates in milliarcseconds per year.
+With the value of the constant used (4.74), the transverse velocities are in \kms.